What does it mean to be involved in research?

-Yes, there are at least 2 nation-wide programs for undergraduate research participation, and one for Kentucky.
-These 3 programs will pay a stipend for participation.
+Yes, there are several nation-wide programs for undergraduate research participation, and one for Kentucky.
+Some of these programs will pay a stipend for participation.

 - National Science Foundation Research Experiences for Undergraduates (NSF REU): Most of these programs run during the summer and have applications due January-March for the following summer.
 REUs are in disciplines across all sciences and often include seminars on research-oriented careers, how to apply for graduate programs, and scientific ethics.
 Participants should expect to work with a mentor to plan, implement, and share research results.

 - National Institutes of Health Summer Internship Program in Biomedical Research (NIH SIP): These programs run during the summer and applications for the following summer become available in mid-November of the preceding year and are due on March 1st.
 Applications for these programs are highly competitive.

 - Another compendium of research opportunities can be found at the Institute for Broadening Participation's Pathways to Science webpage, with searches targeted at engaging in summer research and a broader advanced search.
 They also have a National Student Directory where students can sign up online and be notified of programs and funding opportunities (NSF, NASA, etc.) relevant to their disciplinary interests and level of study.
 Directory members receive 4-6 emails per year notifying them of relevant opportunities.

 - There is a great opportunity for funded undergraduate research in the field of biomedical sciences to be performed at either the University of Kentucky or the University of Louisville this summer.
 To find out more about the program (including program dates, requirements, and compensation), see if you are eligible, or apply, check out the program webpage at: https://louisville.edu/research/kbrin/kbrin-cores/mentoring/undergraduates/opportunities/summer-program/ Applications are due on February 17, 2020.